 We also bring to you latest news from Tax in India.
-Below is the article published in one of the News Tabloid in India.
+Below is

-Minister showed his commitment to the (DTC) by releasing a revised draft of the Bill ahead of the elections, but its fate is in limbo as a non-UPA government might review it afresh or make significant changes to the current draft.
+but its fate is in limbo as a non-UPA government might review it afresh

-Experts said technically, Chidambaram has completed most of the major steps towards replacing the archaic of 1961 and if the new government is on the same page, it would, at most, be required to refer the Bill to a select committee after tabling it in Parliament.
-However, the possibility of a new government junking this version of DTC or incorporating a Parliament recommendations on exemptions is not ruled out.
+Experts said technically, Chidambaram has completed most of the major steps towards replacing the archaic Income Tax Act of 1961 and if the new government is on the same page, it would, at most, be required to refer the Bill to a select committee after tabling it in Parliament.
+However, the possibility of a new government junking this version of DTC or incorporating a Parliament standing committee recommendations on exemptions is not ruled out.
 “The timing (of inviting comments on the draft) is entirely misplaced.
 What do they hope to achieve?
 My advice to the bureaucracy is to wait for political guidance,” said senior Bharatiya Janata Party (BJP) leader Yashwant Sinha.
 The Standing Committee on Finance Chairman, however, added the BJP was in favour of a new direct tax law, as the current legislation had become complex after amendments over the years.

 Some finance ministry officials and tax experts, however, said DTC in its current form does not serve any purpose as most of the things it proposed initially, such as General Anti-Avoidance Rules, Advance Pricing Agreements, have been incorporated in the Income Tax Act over the last couple of years.

 “No policy is cast in stone.
-The future of DTC will depend on new economic realities and polices of the next government,” said a finance ministry official, adding the law could be simplified by amending the Act.
+The future of DTC will depend on new economic realities and polices of the next government,” said a finance ministry official, adding the law could be simplified by amending the I-T Act.

 Inviting comments on the revised draft of the DTC Bill on Tuesday, the finance ministry had proposed a 35 per cent tax on those earning more than Rs 10 crore, while turning down a Parliamentary Standing Committee recommendation on widening of tax slabs.